 Those with a high school diploma or equivalent may enroll in any program.
 (See the section below on high school diploma equivalency.)
 We encourage applicants without a high school diploma or equivalent to attend an independently operated GED program, and those applicants may request a list of such programs from the admissions department.

 Minimum passing scores for the five noted programs are reflected in the chart below, which is followed by policies for retesting.

-MA, MCB, MT, PFT, VA ATB (either version): Verbal - 200 / Quantitative - 210

-The independent test proctor (ITP) may deem it appropriate to allow an applicant to retest if (1) the applicant's performance was influenced by factors other than ability, such as illness, improper administration of the test, and interruption when giving the test or (2) there is a significant change in the level of the applicant's ability.
+MA, MCB, MT, PFT, VA ATB (either version): Verbal - 200 / Quantitative - 210 performance was influenced by factors other than ability, such as illness, improper administration of the test, and interruption when giving the test or (2) there is a significant change in the level of the applicant's ability.
 Only the ITP may administer the ATB exam.